altmp/altv-types/docs/articles/workers.md

 ## Usage

 > [!CAUTION]
 > In order to be able to use the alt:V Worker API, you must import it via ``import * as alt from alt-worker``.
-You can find the whole Worker class api [here](https://docs.altv.mp/js/api/alt-client.Worker.html)
+You can find the whole worker class api [here](https://docs.altv.mp/js/api/alt-client.Worker.html)

 ### Classes available in a worker